PranavBarathwaj/Analysis-of-the-Impact-of-Gun-Control-Legislation-on-Mass-Shootings-in-Chicago/README.md

 interventions, we observed concerning displacement effects, including increases in gang-related activities and shifts in incident locations.
 These results suggest that successful gun violence prevention requires a combination of comprehensive administrative frameworks and targeted enforcement measures, with careful attention to implementation timing and potential adaptive responses.

+The code for the Analysis is in Illinois.ipynb
+The Final Paper is in Final Paper.pdf